giantswarm/docs/src/content/advanced/gitops/index.md

 kubectl gs template cluster --provider aws --name demo0 --organization flux-demo --description flux-demo > 03-cluster-aws/templates/cluster-resources.yaml
 ```

-> Note: There is some parameterization and hooks already added in the demo respository.
+> Note: There is some parameterization and hooks already added in the demo repository.
 You can copy from there if you don't want to do it on your own.
 > Otherwise please:
 >
 > - parameterize common variables and put them in `values.yaml`: cluster ID, organization name, namespace, control plane ID, etc.